INN/docs/staffing/onboarding/accounts.md

 - To add a user to any of our Bitbucket teams they need to first create a personal Bitbucket account.
 - Assuming you know the new team member's account and are logged into Bitbucket, go to [https://bitbucket.org/account/user/projectlargo/groups/](https://bitbucket.org/account/user/projectlargo/groups/).
 There are two teams, Administrators for staff and Interns for apprentices.
 Enter their username in the text field under the appropriate team and click the "Add" button.

 ### Websites

 - Typically we'll need to at least add new team members to the [team blog](http://nerds.inn.org) but they may also need access to other INN sites and/or to the Largo WP instance.
 - User creation for any of these sites follows the typical WordPress multisite user creation process.
-Always use the person's @INN email address.
-Super admin privileges to the Largo instance should be granted sparingly (typically users only need access to certain sites and only certain permissions on those sites).
+Always use the person's @inn.org email address.
+- Super admin privileges to the Largo instance should be granted sparingly (typically users only need access to certain sites and only certain permissions on those sites).
 - For each WordPress instance a new team member is added to, they should fill out their profile as completely as possible.
-- Avatars on Largo sites use [gravatar](http://gravatar.com) so new users will need to create a gravatar associated with their @INN email address for it to display correctly
+- Avatars on Largo sites use [gravatar](http://gravatar.com) so new users will need to create a gravatar associated with their @inn.org email address for avatars to display properly (alternately, in newer versions of Largo, they can upload an avatar photo directly to the site by editing their user profile)

 ### WP Engine